 Mayor Taylor thanked everyone for the presentation and asked how staff was addressing issues identified for M/WBE's.
 Ms. Alex Lopez stated that they were working with them on Bid Bonding and have changed some of their processes.
-She noted that they were breaking down the contracts to a smaller scale so M/WBE's could participate.
+She added that they were breaking down the contracts to a smaller scale so M/WBE's could participate.
 Mayor Taylor requested that staff work with the Chambers of Commerce and the community to address barriers for M/WBE's.

 Councilmember Warrick expressed concern with the loan applications of MBE's being denied and asked how other cities had addressed the issue.
 Mr. Dominguez stated that locally, they were working with Frost Bank and a consortium of other local banks on loan processes.
-Mr. Lee noted that the City of Charlotte had also formed a consortium and utilized a pool of \$10 Million to be used as a revolving capital fund for loans.
 Councilmember Warrick asked of the framework that staff utilized for setting goals on contracts.
 Ms. Lopez stated that they perform a Contract Specific Review to determine if there should be a goal and what the goal should be.
-She noted that it was based on the availability of minority firms.

 Councilmember Treviño asked of the debundling of contracts in the Architecture and Engineering (A&E) Category so smaller firms could participate.
-Ms. Lopez stated that it was more difficult to break these types of contracts down; however, TCI hired on-call consultants which allowed smaller firms to perform this type of work as a Prime Contractor.
-Mr. Mike Frisbie added that there was a greater amount of small businesses performing A&E Services in the 2012 Bond Program.
+Ms. Lopez replied that it was more difficult to break contracts down; however, TCI hired on-call consultants which allowed smaller firms to perform this type of work as a Prime Contractor.
+Mike Frisbie added that there was a greater amount of small businesses performing A&E Services in the 2012 Bond Program.

-Councilmember Viagran of the applicability of Local Preference and SBEDA Requirements.
-Mr. Dominguez replied that SBEDA Requirements were not applicable to: 1) Contracts less than \$50,000; 2) When DBE was already applied; and 3) Due to lack of Mr. Troy Elliott added that Local Preference was applicable to availability of firms.
-Invitations for Bid and set by State Statute.
+Councilmember Viagran spoke to the applicability of Local Preference and SBEDA Requirements.
+Mr. Dominguez replied that SBEDA Requirements were not applicable to: 1) Contracts less than \$50,000; 2) When DBE was already applied; and 3) Due to lack of availability of firms.
+Mr. Troy Elliott added that Local Preference was applicable to Invitations for Bid and set by State Statute.
 He noted that the City Council approved Local Preference for Professional Services using a point structure.

-Concrete Evidence.
+Councilmember Gonzales asked if the Anecdotal Evidence was weighed against more Concrete Evidence.
 Dr. Wainwright stated that it was important for the data to be consistent and that their survey for collecting Anecdotal Evidence was subject to a great amount of quantitative and statistical analysis.